ans-cloud/azure_service_catalogue/service-health/readme.md

 </a>

-This template will configure Azure Service Health Alerts
+This template will create an Azure Service Health Alert and an Action Group.
+The service health alert will notify a specified email address of any Azure Service Issues.